KaylinLorona/gettin_jiggy/README.md

     </ul>
 </div>
 ```
+•  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
 - Added validation logic to isValid method in EnufPartsValidatior.java to check for min inventory.
 Added new block to check for min value of remaining parts after purchase decreases current inv. and added a new error message for insufficient inventory required - line 37-39:
 ```
 if (p.getInv()<(product.getInv()-myProduct.getInv())) {